chrisy/ptptest/README.md

 ## Packaged depdendencies

-If you are using a system that has packages, you could probably use these commands to install the required packages:
+If you are using a system that has packages, you could probably use these commands to install the required packages.

-Ubuntu:
+However, `pystun` may be esoteric enough to not be packaged.
+To work around this, it's available as a sub-module in the Git repository.
+To fetch it, use `git submodule init && git submodule update`.

+### Ubuntu

 > sudo apt-get install -y python-dpkt python-eventlet python-ipy python-urwid

-Fedora:
+### Fedora

 > sudo yum install -y python-dpkt python-eventlet python-IPy python-urwid

-FreeBSD:
+### FreeBSD

 > portmaster devel/py-argparse net/py-dpkt net/py-eventlet net-mgmt/py-ipy devel/py-urwid

-MacOS/X:
+### MacOS/X

-On MacOS/X you can either use pip as above, or if you use MacPorts:
+On MacOS/X you can either use `pip` as above, or if you use MacPorts:

 > sudo port install py27-dpkt py27-eventlet py27-ipy py27-urwid

 ## Running the client.